-For a long time in networking—still true for many organisations today—the value of a network came from keeping the fizzing, bubbling, anything-goes nature of packet switching under control.
+For a long time in networking—still true for many organizations today—the value of a network came from keeping the fizzing, bubbling, anything-goes nature of packet switching under control.

 Internet Protocol builds its own pathways and routes around damage, yes.
 But in an MNC of any scale, all that sidestepping and shuffling costs bandwidth.
 So technologies like MPLS guided those packets with Stentorian firmness, setting fixed routing tables your data had no choice but to follow.

 An SD-WAN harks back to that fizzy, bubbly idea … and makes it better.
-WANs defined in software use the flexibility of IP in an improved way, actively measuring the performance of each routing circuit to optimise and improve, nearly in real time.
+WANs defined in software use the flexibility of IP in an improved way, actively measuring the performance of each routing circuit to optimize and improve, nearly in real-time.
 When teamed with other technologies—like cloud acceleration—their performance can be optimized even further.